the episode

 John McLarty: Right.

 Kimberly Faith: Yeah.
 Because the writer of Hebrews is pleading with these believers to go on to perfection.
 In other words, grow up in your faith.
-And, you know, and he’s and he’s really painting a sobering picture for believers.
+And, you know, and he’s really painting a sobering picture for believers.
 Like, you’re, you know, you’re becoming spiritually useless if you refuse to grow.

 John McLarty: Right.
-And this is a key verse in verse chapter six.
+And this is a key verse in Chapter Six.
 He’s telling them, just like he said, to go on.
 We don’t need to be babes in Christ.
 We need to be growing.
+But then he says, and this we will do, that is grow, if God permit.
+So that’s talking about even the Christian life needs repentance.

 Kimberly Faith: Right.

 John McLarty: We needed God’s repentance.
 We don’t have the proper desires to be saved.
 God gave us faith and repentance.
-So this is saying even the Christian life is that God’s pleasure, so to speak, that he’s given us, he’s renewing our repentance.
-And that’s what is repentance?
+So this is saying that even in the Christian life that it is God’s pleasure, so to speak, that he’s given us, he’s renewing our repentance.
+And then what is repentance?
+Just the desire to follow him.

-Just the desire to follow him Right.
-To turn from the flesh and follow him.
-Yes.
-So it’s kinda like if we bow up against God, to use maybe an Arkansas term, bowing up against somebody, stiffing our necks, and say, I’m not going that way.
-Yeah.
+John McLarty: So it’s kind of like if we bow up against God, to use maybe an Arkansas term, bowing up against somebody, stiffing our necks, and say, I’m not going that way.

-And God this is the is the warning.
-Yes.
-Like, okay, if you do this, if you don’t go on into growth, God may
+John McLarty: Like, okay, if you do this, if you don’t go on into growth, God may

 John McLarty: That’s a great point.